NCAR/HPC-Docs/docs/environment-and-software/user-environment/modules.md

 ## Customized environments

-If you have created your own environment or want to have multiple collections of modules for various tasks, you can save those customized environments for easy re-use.
+If you have created your own environment or want to have multiple collections of modules for various tasks, you can save those customized environments for easy reuse.

 To save a customized environment as your default environment, load the modules that you want to use, then simply run `module save` or `module s`.